"A classic is something everyone wants to have read and nobody wants to read."

 - The Goon Show is hugely influential; it launched the careers of Peter Sellers and Spike Milligan, inspired most of the Monty Python team and their contemporaries, and codified many of the "zany Sketch Show" tropes.
 But does anyone actually listen to it much these days?

 - The Bible may well be the most widely owned but unread book in the Western world.
-As a result, many people think certain sayings, such as "The Lord helps those who help themselves," or "Cleanliness is to Godliness" are Biblical, when they really aren't.
+As a result, many people think certain sayings, such as "The Lord helps those who help themselves," or "Cleanliness is next to Godliness" are Biblical, when they really aren't.
 The true irony is that the people who seem to read The Bible least often isn't the group you'd expect (atheists), but is, rather, the Christians.

 - A common joke among atheists is that the fastest way to become an atheist is to read the Bible (or Quran, or whatever religious text one subscribes to).

-- Most people could probably summarise pretty well the first five books of the Bible - in other words, from Creation to Moses coming down from Mount Sinai with the Ten Commandments.
+- Most people could probably summarise pretty well the first two books of the Bible - in other words, from Creation to Moses coming down from Mount Sinai with the Ten Commandments.
 What happens for the rest of the Old Testament?
 Much less well known.

 Tabletop & Card Games

-- Call Of Cthulhu is essentially the tabletop cultural shorthand for Total Party Kill, so the relative dearth of people that have actually played it is possibly more a matter of intentionally avoiding it than anything else.
+- Call of Cthulhu is essentially the tabletop cultural shorthand for Total Party Kill, so the relative dearth of people that have actually played it is possibly more a matter of intentionally avoiding it than anything else.